kartverket/matrikkel-kafka-light/README.md

 ### Consuming records

-To produce records it is recommended to use the [MessageConsumer](libs/client/src/main/kotlin/no/kartverket/matrikkel/kafkaclient/MessageConsumer.kt).
+To consume records it is recommended to use the [MessageConsumer](libs/client/src/main/kotlin/no/kartverket/matrikkel/kafkaclient/MessageConsumer.kt).

 ```kotlin
 val config = MessageConsumer.Config(